-This Module provides students with essential help desk support and customer service skills needed for various information technology (IT) careers.
+This module provides students with essential help desk support and customer service skills needed for various information technology (IT) careers.
 Students will learn the soft skills needed to provide exceptional end-user support for both internal and external customers by practicing essential listening and communication skills to provide efficient responses and ultimately create customer satisfaction.
 Additionally, students will learn and practice essential customer service skills through real-world IT case studies and scenarios.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: ITSS1001Z, ITSS1002Z, ITSS1004Z.
-Lecture Hours: 60.0 Lab Hours: 40.0 Outside Hours: 25.0.
+Prerequisite: ITSS 1001Z, ITSS 1002Z, & ITSS 1004Z Lecture Hours: 60 Lab Hours: 40 Outside Hours: 25

-ITSS 3001Z - Certification Preparation
+ITSS 3001 - Certification Preparation

-This Module provides students with a hands-on review of the information technology (IT) certification objectives necessary to help students pass the IT certifications detailed within related certification-centric Modules.
+This module provides students with a hands-on review of the information technology (IT) certification objectives necessary to help students pass the IT certifications detailed within related certification-centric Modules.
 The structure and domain matrices of the various certification exams will be reviewed and students will practice taking sample certification exams to help prepare them to get certified.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: ITSS2001Z, ITSS2002Z, ITSS2003Z, & ITSS2004Z.
-Lecture Hours: 60.0 Lab Hours: 40.0 Outside Hours: 25.0.
+Prerequisite: ITSS 1001Z, ITSS 1002Z, ITSS 1003Z & ITSS 1004Z Lecture Hours: 60 Lab Hours: 40 Outside Hours: 25

-ITSS 4001Z - Support Desk or PC Technician Internship
+ITSS 4001 - Support Desk or PC Technician Internship

 As part of the preparation for an I.T. career, students are directed to complete an internship in a for-profit, not-for profit, government or private business organization.
 Preparation and guidance during the internship includes assignment of duties, hours, and monitoring satisfactory working conditions.
-Prerequisite: ITSS 3001Z.
-Lecture Hours: 5.0 Lab Hours: 0.0 Intern Hours: 115.0.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: ITSS 3001Z Lecture Hours: 5 Lab Hours: 0 Intern Hours: 115